 At the onset of the Sadat era in 1971 the dissolution of economic centralization benefited upper class Copts.
 However, as social frustrations mounted in the 1970s with the rise of Islamic radical movements, strikes and protests, Sadat initially flirted with the Islamists, politicizing religion and using Muslims as new allies in confrontation with the left.
 Old scapegoats were sought out.
 In 1972 Coptic churches, houses and shops were burnt.
 Islamic groups became increasingly organized and violent, until the government began to confront the militants, arresting thousands.

-Copts demanded the annulment of discriminatory laws and protested the use of sharia law as the basic source of legislation.
+Copts demanded the annulment of discriminatory laws and protested the use of Sharia law as the basic source of legislation.
 Numerous confrontations took place in 1978 and 1979 between Muslims and Copts in Upper Egypt.
-In 1980 Sadat tried to implicate Pope Shenouda III in a plan to undermine state security; the Pope was stripped of authority and exiled to a desert monastery; 125 Coptic clergy and lay activists were arrested, Coptic associations were banned and all Coptic publishing concerns were closed down.
+In 1980 Sadat tried to implicate Pope Shenouda III in a plan to undermine state security: the Pope was stripped of authority and exiled to a desert monastery, while lay activists were arrested, Coptic associations banned and all Coptic publishing concerns closed down.
 The Pope was kept under house arrest for four years until his re-appointment in 1985.

 Sadat's assassination in 1981 left behind a divided nation.
 As economic recession deepened, violence against Copts again erupted in the second half of the 1980s, continuing sporadically up to the present.
-Other Coptic concerns include restrictions on the building and repair of churches - which limit their freedom of worship and often cause sectarian confrontation - and the educational curriculum, which distinguishes between Copts and Muslims and ignores Coptic culture in general.
-Furthermore, some elements of the mass media have been accused of frequently promoting hatred and division.
-In addition, Egyptian military and police colleges restrict Christian admission, and there is a reluctance to admit Copts to some faculties and universities.
+Other Coptic concerns included restrictions on the building and repair of churches - which limit their freedom of worship and often cause sectarian confrontation - and the educational curriculum, which distinguishes between Copts and Muslims and ignores Coptic culture in general.
+Furthermore, some elements of the mass media were accused of frequently promoting hatred and division.